Family Name: Araceae

 The scent is a deception device that tricks pollinators into thinking the plant is rotting organic matter.
 These pollinators – carrion beetles and flies – lay eggs on decaying animals so their larva can feast when they hatch.
 The bloom heats up on the first evening to further disperse the odor.

-Is Terra a flower?
+Is the bloom a flower?

 The titan arum is not the largest flower in the world – that title goes to the Rafflesia arnoldii.
 The titan arum is the largest unbranched inflorescence, which is a structure composed of many individual flowers.
 Hundreds of small flowers line the base of the spadix and are protected by a ruffled modified leaf called a spathe.
 Female flowers open a day before the male flowers, which is how the plant avoids self-pollination.
 Scarlet fruits develop from the pollinated female flowers.
 The fruits attract birds that eat them and disperse the seeds.